 Department of Rehabilitation (DOR)

-High school students with disabilities, including I/DD, can access pre-employment services to prepare for the world of work or full array of employment services through DOR.
+High school students with disabilities, including I/DD, can access pre-employment services to prepare for work or employment services through DOR.
 Out of school youth can also receive employment services at DOR.

 Department of Developmental Services - Regional Centers